-- 0.5% of the U.S. adult population serve on active duty - 7% of the U.S. adult population are veterans (World War II to the War on Terrorism) - Number of veterans in society has declined from 17% in 1990 to 7% in 2020
+- .5% of the U.S. adult population is serving on active duty - 17% of the U.S. population were veterans in 1990 - 7% of the U.S. adult population are veterans 2020

 Given how few U.S. citizens have experienced the military culture, it is critical for you to be able to translate your skills and experiences into language that employers will be able to understand.